Azure-Samples/ms-identity-blazor-server/WebApp-your-API/B2C/README-Incremental.md

 1. Open `WebApp-your-API\B2C\Client\appsettings.json` file and copy the keys from "AzureAd" section of previous chapter's `WebApp-OIDC\B2C\blazorserver-B2C\appsettings.json` file.
 1. Find the key `ClientSecret` and replace the existing value with the key you saved during the creation of the `WebApp-calls-API-blazor-server` app, in the Azure portal.
-1. Find the key `TodoListScope` and replace the existing value with Scope.
+1. Find the key `TodoListScope` and replace the value with API Scope defined in the Azure portal.
 1. Find the key `TodoListBaseAddress` and replace the existing value with the base address of the ToDoListService-aspnetcore project (by default `https://localhost:44332`).

 ## Running the sample